vektorlab/pyvideo2/content/posts/pyconau_2010_whoops_i_deployed_again__new_ways_to_get_your_app_in_the_cloud.md

 Speakers: [Dylan Jay]
 Tags: [deployment, hostout, pyconau, pyconau2010, silverlining, web, wsgi, zc.buildout]
 ThumbnailUrl: 'http://a.images.blip.tv/Pyconau-whoopsIDeployedAgainNewWaysToGetYourAppInTheCloud589.png'
-Title: '"PyConAU 2010: whoops I deployed again - new ways to get your app in the cloud"'
+Title: 'PyConAU 2010: whoops I deployed again - new ways to get your app in the cloud'
 ---
 whoops I deployed again - new ways to get your app in the cloud